Where to Stay in Napa Valley, California First Time: Best Areas

 Calistoga has many budget-friendly accommodations, you will find small hotels, B&B, hot springs resorts, or luxury lodging.

-Stay in Calistoga if you are interested in a historic rail depot; you want to see an artificial geyser; you want to be on the outskirts of wine country and see how it would have once looked; you want to enjoy some treatments at the hot springs.
+Stay in Calistoga if you are interested in a historic rail depot; you want to see an artificial geyser; you want to enjoy some treatments at the hot springs.

 Yountville was named after early pioneer George C. Yount.
 It is the home of the Napa Valley Museum.
 Hosting exhibitions, collections, and educational programs, it is the number one place to learn more about Napa Valley.
 You can see examples of the art, culture, and way of life that make this part of the world so famous.